Eric J Ma's Website

 Dogfooding by the numbers

-I have been running opencode-autolearn on my machine for about ten days.
+I have been running opencode-autolearn on my machine for a few weeks now.
 Here is what the system has done in that time, without me lifting a finger:

 Metric Count